Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Notice that the \setcounter command, like \renewcommand which we saw earlier, has two arguments: the name of the counter you want to set, and the number you want to set it to.

 A related counter is tocdepth, which specifies what depth to take the Table of Contents to.
 It can be reset independently, in exactly the same way as secnumdepth.
-The setting for this document is 2.
+The setting for this document is 2, but you can set it to any appropriate level number from Table 2.1 above:

 \setcounter{tocdepth}{3}